peteroupc/html3dutil/tutorials/glmath.md

 and the fourth component is the W component (cosine of half the angle).
 Functions dealing with quaternions begin with "quat".

+<small>A quaternion can be seen as an extension of complex numbers,
+with one real part (W), and three imaginary parts (X, Y, and Z).</small>

 The methods quatMultiply and quatFromEuler, among others, involve multiplying quaternions, combining multiple rotations into a single rotation.
 In these methods, multiplying one rotation by another